AFAgarap/AFAgarap.github.io/about.md

 Engineering Fair (Intel ISEF) 2013 in Phoenix, Arizona, UA.
-In July 2018, I qualified as one of the 24 participants out of 562 applicants worldwide (4.2% acceptance rate) for the Google TensorFlow Deep Learning Camp in Jeju Island, South Korea, where I was mentored by Dr. Yu-Han Liui, Developer Programs Engineer for Machine Learning and Big Data at Google.
+In July 2018, I qualified as one of the 24 participants out of 562 applicants worldwide (4.2% acceptance rate) for the Google TensorFlow Deep Learning Camp in Jeju Island, South Korea, where I was mentored by Dr. Yu-Han Liu, Developer Programs Engineer for Machine Learning and Big Data at Google.
 I have published papers in international conference proceedings by ACM, IEEE, and Springer.